-In marketing research, as well as other forms of social, economic and business research metric data (a.k.a interval and ratio data) are king.
+In marketing research, as well as other forms of social, economic and business research, metric data analysis (a.k.a interval and ratio data) is king.
 Yet as we have seen in other posts there is much that can be done with their lesser kin (nominal and ordinal data).
 Our excitement as data analysts is piqued with interval and ratio data because they support a full range of statistical tests and transformations.

 Interval data lacks an absolute zero point, which makes direct comparisons of a magnitude not possible (e.g. A is twice as large as B).
 We can utilize averages and standard deviations with interval data but again are limited in our ability to reference magnitude.
 Speaking of intervals, there is a seasoned debate regarding psychometric scales and whether or not they are interval or ordinal data.
 Purists argue they are ordinal, but many marketing researchers have accepted them as interval, thus allowing the use of multivariate statistics.

 Survey tools offer several ways to capture interval and ratio data.
 For example, we can ask a respondent to state their income or in a B2B environment list a company’s annual sales.
 These figures can range from zero to infinity, which gives them ratio properties.
 Numerical data collected in this fashion can be categorized making it easier to create groups.
 For example, income collected in a survey in numerical fashion can be collapsed into equal groups (e.g. deciles, quartiles or terciles).
 Data collected in categorical fashion, however, cannot be broken out.